autowarefoundation/autoware/docker/README.md

 ### `runtime`

 This stage is an Autoware runtime container.
-It only includes the dependencies required to run Autoware and the binaries built in the `autoware-universe` stage.
+It only includes the dependencies given by `/rosdep-exec-depend-packages.txt`, the binaries built in the `autoware-universe` stage, and artifacts.